helgoboss/helgobox/doc/user-guide.md

 The cool thing about this target compared to REAPER's built-in actions is that it allows to target arbitrarily many markers/regions (either by position or by ID) ... and that it supports visual feedback!
-If you assign this target to a button which has an LED and, you will be possible to see which marker/region is currently playing just by looking at your controller.
+If you assign this target to a button which has an LED, you will see which marker/region is currently playing just by looking at your controller.

 User interface elements specific to this target: